-- 1. Go to the Google icon - 2.
-If the Springhill Medical Center website does not pop up, type in www.springhillmedicalcenter.com for the address bar at the top of the screen. - 3.
-Click on "Employee" on the top of screen. - 4.
-Log onto the website with your assigned user name and password.
-For help contact Marian Faulk, Marketing for login information x4230.
-If you have never logged in before or are a new employee, please contact your manager to see if a System Access Request has been submitted for you to gain access to the Intranet. - 5.
-Click on "Policies and Procedures" under the "More Info" list on right side of page. - 6.
-Select the department, click magnifying glass, view each policy as needed. - 7.
-Don't know the department?
-Click "All departments," type in a keyword, then click magnifying glass. - 8.
-Policies can also be assessed through Sunrise under the Hospital Documentation Tab - Employees are responsible to stay current on the policies and procedures.
+1. Go to the Chrome icon.

+2. If the Springhill Medical Center website does not pop up, type in www.springhillmedicalcenter.com in the website address bar at the top of the screen.

+3. Click on "Employee Portal" on the bottom of homepage of the SMC website.

+4. Log into the employee portal with your assigned user name and password.
+New employees who need assistance, can contact Marian Faulk in Marketing at x4230.
+If you have never logged in before or are a new employee, please contact your manager to see if a System Access Request has been submitted for you to gain access to the Intranet.

+5. Click on "Policies and Procedures" on the left side of page under Quick Links.

+6. Select the tab "Area."
+Select the department.
+Click "Search Policies" and scroll down to see policies.
+Select the title of the policy you want to view.

+7. Don't know the department?
+Type in a keyword, click on Search, and policies will appear.

+Employees are responsible to stay current on the policies and procedures